And if you're in the market for something more affordable, here are three other options.

 I recently tested Breville’s new super-automatic espresso machine, the Oracle Touch.
 I’ve been a Breville fan for years—their fantastic Smart Oven countertop unit is my go-to for small toasting, roasting, and convection work at home—so I was eager to see their latest offering for bean brews.

 Know this right from the get-go: It retails for $2,500, so it’s not for the budget-minded.
 But this is no mere coffee machine.
 It’s an investment in your quality of life.
-When Ferris Bueller described the 1961 Ferrari Spyder, he really was actually referring to the magic of the Oracle Touch.
+How Ferris Bueller felt about the 1961 Ferrari Spyder is how it actually feels to experience the magic of the Oracle Touch.

 The screen works like a smartphone, allowing you to swipe and press your selections.
 The menu displays preset icons for espresso, long black/Americano, latte, flat white, and cappuccino, and you can add up to eight customized recipes of your own.

-I start by picking a cappuccino, something I’d never made, and rarely ever drank, but figure what the hell.
-The screen prompts you through the automated process of grinding, brewing, and milk frothing.
+It prompts you through the automated process of grinding, brewing, and milk frothing.
 The built-in burr grinder is fully adjustable for fineness-coarseness, but the default setting worked perfectly for me.
-I’m told that grinding is a precise science in espresso making, since the grounds need to be fine enough for pressure to build as the water filters through, but not so fine that they stop water flow.
 The grounds collect in the machine's hefty commercial portafilter, then an internal fan blows for a few seconds to tamp them to the ideal level of compactness.

 Move the portafilter into the brewing head, put your mug below and hit “brew,” and the machine delivers espresso the consistency “of warm, dripping honey” – as the instruction manual puts it, and if there’s a more alluring description of this espresso, I’ve yet to find it.